this-isnt-me/ogPypeline/docs/source/drillingformulas.rst

    * - dp_units
      - drill pipe diameter units (String)

-This function calculates the free point constant and the depth of stuck pipe.
+This function calculates the free point constant and the depth of the stuck pipe.
 The function takes in four value inputs(Integers or Floats) and three units inputs(Strings).
 To see the range of stretch length and diameter units that can be input into the function see the Length units section under General Conversions.
 To see the range of pull force units that can be input into the function see the Force units section under Force and Power Conversions.
 The function returns a dictionary with two sub-dictionaries:

    * - "free_point_constant"
      - which is a float representing the free point constant.